braboj/randomgen/README.md

 some latency.

-### .
-Implement automated integration tests for the REST API
+### 11. Implement automated integration tests for the REST API

+The integration tests showed that we need to wrap the exceptions by the backend and return a well-defined HTTP status code.
+Maybe it is good to implement a simple health check endpoint to check the status of the API.

 ### .
 Prepare the project distribution